jakenjarvis/OOPD/en/core.md

   - Avoid inheritance as much as possible.
   - Composition/Aggregation is recommended.

+### Namespace (ネームスペース)

+- Definition: A mechanism that provides a namespace for identifiers such as classes and objects.
+- Key points:
+  - **Avoid name collisions:** By defining classes and objects with the same name in different namespaces, you can prevent name collisions and handle them separately.
+  - **Improve code organization and readability:** By grouping highly related classes and objects into namespaces, you can organize the code and improve readability.
+  - **Improve modularity:** Namespaces make it possible to divide modules by function, improving reusability and maintainability.

 ### Instructions for AI Application (Particularly important)

 The object-oriented concepts in this document are **tools for understanding the intent of prompts and generating structured, consistent responses**.
 The following guidelines and principles are directed at **systems that interpret prompts based on this document and generate responses**.
 Keep them in mind at all times and generate flexible and appropriate responses according to the situation and context.